joeromero/docs/content/cartodb_js/cartodb_js.md

 * **sql**: a string with the sql query to calculate the bounds from.

-## Application of getBounds in Leaflet and GMaps
+## Application of getBounds in Leaflet and Google GETBOUNDSMaps

 You can use the getBounds results to center data on your maps using Leaflet and GMaps.